z3l4w5/tintin-space/content/docs/part1/chapter7/3/_index.md

 {{< figure src="Figure7.7.svg" title="Figure 7.7 The terms page for the categories taxonomy type in the Acme Corporation website.
 The terms page provides unique variables to access all the terms and to use the pages in the terms if the list template does not seem the best suited for the specific page." >}}

-In layouts/modern/terms.html, we will provide the same minimal details that we used for the subsections that we will be moving to a partial (https://github.com/hugoinac- tion/hugoinaction/tree/chapter-07-resources/06).
-Note that because not all taxono- mies have a file, we need to wrap the h3 in if checks in the partial.
+In layouts/modern/terms.html, we will provide the same minimal details that we used for the subsections that we will be moving to a partial (https://github.com/hugoinaction/hugoinaction/tree/chapter-07-resources/06).
+Note that because not all taxonomies have a file, we need to wrap the h3 in if checks in the partial.
 The .Data.Terms variable allows access to all the terms in the given taxonomy type.
 We have many options to get sorted versions of this data.
-Alphabetically, the one we will use in the fol- lowing listing is the most popular.
+Alphabetically, the one we will use in the following listing is the most popular.

 {{< details title="Listing 7.17  Rendering a list of taxonomy terms (layout/modern/terms.html)" open=true >}}
 ![Listing7.17](Listing7.17.svg)